sedexch/sedexch.github.io/docs/client-container-v6/initial-configuration/initial_configuration_with_certificate.md

 SEDEX_CERTIFICATE_PASSWORD=YOUR-PASSWORD
 ```

+!!! info "init.conf is automatically deleted"

-**Note:** After the first successful start of the sedex Client, the file init.conf will be **deleted automatically** as its content will be moved to the created sedex configuration files.
+    After the first successful start of the sedex Client, the file init.conf will be **deleted automatically** as its content will be moved to the created sedex configuration files.

+!!! note "Configuring an outgoing http proxy"

-**Note:** If an HTTP proxy is required for access to the Internet, such a proxy server can optionally already be defined in the init.conf file (see section [Advanced Docker Options](advanced-docker-options)) or later manually be defined in the central configuration file of the sedex Client (see section [Advanced sedex Client Configuration](sedex Client-configuration-options)).
+    If an HTTP proxy is required for access to the Internet, a proxy server can optionally be defined in the init.conf file (see section [Optional Parameters](initial_configuration_optional_parameters.md)) or later be manually added as part of the configuration of the sedex Client (see section [Advanced Configuration of the sedex Client](../configuration/sedex-client-options.md)).

+**Now everything is ready for the sedex client container to complete the initialization.
+The container will do this automatically on its first normal startup.
+So you can [continue with phase 2](../run/run_with_docker.md).**